Sékou Condé

-Sékou Condé (born 9 June 1993) is a Guinean professional footballer who plays as a defender for French Championnat National 2 club Beauvais.
+Sékou Condé (born 9 June 1993) is a Guinean professional footballer who plays as a defender for French Championnat National 3 club Châtellerault.

 Club career

 After playing in the Ukrainian and Israeli football clubs in August 2015, Condé signed a contract with FC Olimpik Donetsk and made his debut in the Ukrainian Premier League in the match against FC Oleksandriya on 15 August 2015.

 International career

 In September 2015, Condé was called up for the Guinea national football team in the games against Algeria on 9 October and Morocco on 12 October.